AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/adobe-applications/pdf-marketo.md

 ### Map your Marketo dataset source fields to target XDM fields

-Based on your needs, you can choose to map fields directly, or use mapper functions to transform source data to derive computed or calculated values.
-For more information on data mapping and mapper functions, refer to the tutorial on [mapping CSV data to XDM schema fields](../../../../../ingestion/tutorials/map-a-csv-file.md).
+Each Marketo dataset has its own specific mapping rules.
 For more information on mapping rules for Marketo datasets, open the **Mappings** folder and select the dataset you want to use.

 * Activities
 * Campaigns